-As you may have noticed by now, Hotmail sign in appears on the right of the Windows Live Hotmail homepage: on the left is the sign up form and button that you will use when you want to create a Hotmail account - either your first Hotmail account, or a new email address.
-We will explain how to quickly sign up for Hotmail and get your own "@hotmail.com" or "@live.com" free email account!
+The Hotmail sign in page appears on the right of the Outlook.com homepage when you are logged out: on the left is either the sign-up form and button that you will use when you want to create a Hotmail account, or an ad for other Microsoft services - your first Hotmail account, or a new email address.
+You may also see a "Don't have a Microsoft account?
+Sign up now" text with link.
+We will explain how to quickly sign up for Hotmail and get your own "@hotmail.com

-Sign up for your new Hotmail email address
+Sign up for your new Hotmail, Live.com, or Outlook.com email address

 Follow these steps to get your own Hotmail account:

 - Go to the Hotmail sign up page in a new window by clicking on this link.
-(If the link above didn't open the "Create your Windows Live ID" page with a sign up form, it means that you are still logged in: just click on the "Sign up" button in the left of your screen.)
+(If the link didn't open the "Create your Windows Live ID" page, you are still logged in: click on the "Sign up" button on the left side of your screen.)
+The sign up form that loads may use the default Outlook theme.

 In both cases, you will end on the Hotmail sign up form, which looks like this:

-- Under "Windows Live ID", type the first part of your email address: then either choose hotmail.com or live.com for the second part of your new email address.
-(Since Hotmail is still much more well known than Windows Live, we recommend you first try with Hotmail.)
+- Under "Windows Live ID", type the first part of your email address: then either choose hotmail.com, live.com, or outlook.com for the second part of your new email address.
+(Since Hotmail is still much more well known than Windows Live, we recommend you first try with Hotmail, but the newer Outlook.com has more usernames still available!)

 - Under Alternate email address, you can enter another email account you have that will be used in case you ever forget your password and need to reset it.
 If you prefer to use a "secret question", click on the "Choose a security question for password reset" link instead.